Grimes-Gif/Biomarker-depp/README.md

 (from https://towardsdatascience.com/why-visualize-gradient-descent-optimization-algorithms-a393806eee2)

 This is due to the fact that SGD is online and updates frequently, relative to other learning algorithms.
 For this reason, the SGD performs particularly well on large datasets such as the EEG dataset used in this study.

+Overall, the classification models all attempted to learn the model of our data, but only SGD and SVM provided the best results.
+This is likely due to the fact that the other models used, neural nets and decision trees, are highly susceptible to overfitting, especially for smaller datasets.

 ## Conclusion